galunni/encoding-check/README.md

 Requirements
 ---
 Linux, FreeBSD, Solaris or Mac OS.
-You will need to run the script inside Terminal.
+You will need to run the script in a Terminal.

 Installation